msusman1/webrtc-server/README.md

 # WebRTC Server Demo

-This is the backend signaling server for a WebRTC client demo.
+This is a signaling protocol implementation for a WebRTC client app.
 It allows users to join rooms, exchange video/audio streams, and send real-time chat messages through WebRTC and Socket.IO.

 You can check the webrtc client demo implemented using Reactjs: [WebRTC Client Repo](https://github.com/msusman1/webrtc-server).